Back to Resources

 What sellers are experiencing:

-The impact: If 2% of your inventory gets lost or damaged (which is normal for FBA), and you only recover reimbursement on half of those cases, you’re eating 1% of your revenue in unrecovered losses.
+The impact: If 2% of your inventory gets lost or damaged and you only recover reimbursement on half of those cases, you’re eating 1% of your revenue in unrecovered losses.
 On a $500,000 business, that’s $5,000 going straight out of your pocket.

 What to do: Use third-party services that automatically file and follow up on reimbursement claims.
-They typically charge 25% of recovered funds, but they recover 3-4x more than most sellers recover on their own.
+They typically charge 25% of recovered funds, but they often recover much more than most sellers recover on their own.

 How Do New Packaging Requirements Add Costs?